 A Renewable Electricity Standard (RES), also known as a Renewable Portfolio Standard (RPS), sets binding targets for renewable energy in the near- and long-term to diversify the U.S. electricity generation mix, save consumers money, and reduce pollution.
 A Clean Energy Standard (CES) is a similar policy that expands the qualifying resource pool to include other clean energy technologies.

 Today, 29 states and the District of Columbia have renewable electricity standards and eight states have renewable energy goals, but neither an RES nor a CES exist at the federal level.
+Legislation has not yet been introduced in the 114th Congress to establish either a national RES or CES.

 Favorable transmission policies